eshan-sud/task-master/README.md

 Builds the app for production to the `build` folder.

 > Correctly bundles React in production mode & optimises the build for the best performance.
-> The build is minified and the filenames include the hashes
+> The build is minified & the filenames include the hashes

 </details>
 <details>